Education in Finland: Finnish-style education and export models

+Education Finland programme

+The Education Finland programme is a national education export initiative coordinated by the Finnish National Agency for Education (EDUFI) and funded by the Finnish Ministry of Education and Culture.
+The programme supports the internationalisation of Finnish educational expertise and promotes Finnish education solutions abroad.

+Membership in the programme is open exclusively to companies registered and operating in Finland.
+Members offer a range of services, including early education concepts, curriculum solutions, teacher training, school leadership programmes, digital learning tools, and consulting services.

 Media and technology

-In 2011, documentary filmmaker, Bob Compton, and Harvard researcher, Dr. Tony Wagner, researched the Finnish school system and its excellence.
-The result of their research is the film, "The Finland Phenomenon: Inside the World's Most Surprising School System".
+In 2011, documentary filmmaker, Bob Compton, and Harvard researcher, Tony Wagner, researched the Finnish school system and its excellence.
+The result of their research is the film, "The Finland Phenomenon: Inside the World's Most Surprising School System."

 In 2018, the University of Helsinki announced together with the Finnish tech company Reaktor that they would aim to educate 1% (the total of 54,000) of all Finns on the basics of artificial intelligence.
 The organizations said they want to make Finland "the world's most educated country in the field of artificial intelligence."
 The course is freely accessible to anyone anywhere online and has already garnered over 220,000 sign-ups.

 Languages

-One of the competitive advantages in Finland has been ability in foreign language.
+One of the competitive advantages in Finland has been their ability in foreign languages.
 All students learn at least two languages in addition to their mother tongue, mainly English and obligatory Finnish or Swedish, up to high school.
 A citizens' initiative to remove obligatory Swedish from education reached parliament in 2014, but failed to pass.
 Despite being a mandatory part of the national curriculum, more than half of all Finns consider themselves to be unable to understand Swedish at an elementary or near elementary level.
 Over half of Finns report that Swedish has been completely or almost completely useless for them in their personal lives.